port-labs/port-docs/docs/self-service-actions/github-workflow/examples/scaffold-repositories-using-cookiecutter.md

 [This GitHub action](https://github.com/port-labs/cookiecutter-gha) allows you to quickly scaffold repositories using any selected [Cookiecutter Template](https://www.cookiecutter.io/templates) via Port Actions.

-In addition, as cookiecutter is an Open Source project you can make your own project, learn more about it [here](https://cookiecutter.readthedocs.io/en/2.0.2/tutorials.html#create-your-very-own-cookiecutter-project-template)
+In addition, as cookiecutter is an open source project you can make your own project template, learn more about it [here](https://cookiecutter.readthedocs.io/en/2.0.2/tutorials.html#create-your-very-own-cookiecutter-project-template)

 ## Example Scaffolding Golang Template